Agnes Moorehead: Sexuality

 AM: Those ladies were more beautiful than me.

 Moorehead's close friend Debbie Reynolds stated categorically that Moorehead was not a lesbian.
 Reynolds's autobiography mentions the rumor and states it was started "maliciously" by one of Moorehead's husbands during their divorce.
-Moorehead's longtime friend and producer Paul Gregory concurs in the assessment.
-Quint Benedetti, Moorehead's longtime employee who was homosexual, also stated that Moorehead was not a lesbian and attributed the story to Paul Lynde's frequent gossiping and rumor-mongering.
+Moorehead's longtime friend and producer Paul Gregory concurs in that assessment.
+Quint Benedetti, Moorehead's longtime employee who was gay, also stated that Moorehead was not a lesbian and attributed the story to Paul Lynde's frequent gossiping and rumor-mongering.

 Politics

 Moorehead rarely spoke publicly about her political beliefs, but she supported both Franklin Delano Roosevelt (she portrayed Eleanor Roosevelt multiple times over the course of her career) and close friend Ronald Reagan for his 1966 run for governor of California.

 Death

 Moorehead was one of many people to have developed cancer after exposure to radioactive fallout from atmospheric atomic bomb tests while making The Conqueror (1956) with John Wayne in Iron City, Utah.
 Several production members, as well as Wayne himself, Susan Hayward, Pedro Armendáriz (who died by suicide while suffering from cancer), and the film's director Dick Powell, later died from cancer and cancer-related illnesses.
 The cast and crew totalled 220 people.
 By the end of 1980, as ascertained by People, 91 of them had developed some form of cancer, and 46 had died of the disease.

 Moorehead died at Mayo Clinic Hospital in Rochester, Minnesota, on April 30, 1974, due to uterine cancer at the age of 73.

 Moorehead is entombed in a crypt at Dayton Memorial Park in Dayton, Ohio.
 In 1994, she was posthumously inducted into the St. Louis Walk of Fame.

 Moorehead bequeathed $25,000 to Muskingum College, with instructions to fund one or more "Agnes Moorehead Scholarships".
 She also left half of her manuscripts to Muskingum—a Presbyterian school founded by her uncle—with the other half going to the University of Wisconsin.
 Her family's Ohio farm went to Bob Jones University in Greenville, South Carolina, along with her collection of Bibles and biblical scholarship materials.
 Moorehead's father was a Presbyterian minister, and in 1921, when Agnes was an undergraduate at Muskingum, the college presented an honorary degree to Bob Jones, Sr.

 Moorehead's mother, Mary, received all of Moorehead's clothing and jewelry, and Moorehead made provisions to support Mary for the rest of her life.
 The Beverly Hills home was left to Moorehead's attorney, Franklin Rohner, along with the furnishings and personal property within.
 Small bequests were made for friends and domestic staff, along with some charitable contributions.
 In her will, she made no provision for her foster son Sean Lee.
 In fact, she had fostered Sean only until his 18th birthday, and her will stated that she had "no children, natural or adopted, living or deceased".